CHTC/chtc-website-source/uw-research-computing/gpu-jobs.md

 - **Request Specific GPUs or CUDA Functionality Using `require_gpus` (optional)**: If your software or code requires a certain type of GPU, or has some other special requirement, there is a special submit file line to request these capabilities, `require_gpus`.
-Each GPU attribute that can be requested in this way is structured as `GPUs_<Feature>`.
-You can request specific features by using the feature name in the `require_gpus` statment.
+Each GPU quality that can be requested in this way is structured as `GPUs_<Feature>`.
+You can request specific features by using the feature name (dropping the `GPUs_` prefix) in the `require_gpus` statement.
 For example, if you want a certain class of GPU, represented by the attribute `GPUs_Capability`, your `require_gpus` statement would look like this:
 	```